zzzprojects/docs/linqtosql-plus.net/pages/getting-started/tutorial-bulk-operations.md

 # Batch Operations

 ## Definition
-Bulk operations method gives you additional flexibility by allowing to customize options such as primary key, columns, include childs entities and more.
+Bulk operations methods give you additional flexibility by allowing you to customize options such as primary key, columns, include child entities and more.

-They are also faster than BulkSubmitChanges since they don't use the ChangeTracker and doesn't call the DetectChanges method.
+They are also faster than BulkSubmitChanges since they don't use the ChangeTracker and don't call the DetectChanges method.

 Bulk Operations Available:
 - [BulkInsert](/bulk-insert)